A massive hot Jupiter orbiting a metal-rich early-M star discovered in the TESS full frame images: Acknowledgments

 The ULiege's contribution to SPECULOOS has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) (grant Agreement n$^\circ$ 336480/SPECULOOS), from the Balzan Prize and Francqui Foundations, from the Belgian Scientific Research Foundation (F.R.S.-FNRS; grant n$^\circ$ T.0109.20), from the University of Liege, and from the ARC grant for Concerted Research Actions financed by the Wallonia-Brussels Federation.
 SPECULOOS-North has received financial support from the Heising-Simons Foundation and from Dr. and Mrs. Colin Masson and Dr. Peter A. Gilman.

 The postdoctoral fellowship of KB is funded by F.R.S.-FNRS grant T.0109.20 and by the Francqui Foundation.
 This publication benefits from the support of the French Community of Belgium in the context of the FRIA Doctoral Grant awarded to MT.
 J.d.W. and MIT gratefully acknowledge financial support from the Heising-Simons Foundation, Dr. and Mrs. Colin Masson and Dr. Peter A. Gilman for Artemis, the first telescope of the SPECULOOS network situated in Tenerife, Spain.
+BVR thanks the Heising-Simons Foundation for support.
 MG is FNRS-F.R.S Research Director.
 KAC and SQ acknowledges support from the TESS mission via subaward s3449 from MIT.
 SQ acknowledges support from the TESS GI Program under award 80NSSC21K1056.

 Funding for the TESS mission is provided by NASA's Science Mission Directorate.
 This research has made use of the Exoplanet Follow-up Observation Program website, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 This paper includes data collected by the \tess\ mission, which are publicly available from the Mikulski Archive for Space Telescopes\ (MAST).
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This work made use of \texttt{tpfplotter} by J. Lillo-Box (publicly available in www.github.com/jlillo/tpfplotter), which also made use of the python packages \texttt{astropy}, \texttt{lightkurve}, \texttt{matplotlib} and \texttt{numpy}.